ianwagner/campfire/README.md

 the **Use Library** button in the recipe generator and the stored rows will be loaded with all columns mapped automatically.

+## Copy Recipe Setup

+The [Copy Recipe Setup](docs/copy-recipe-setup.md) section works just like Ad Recipe Setup.
+Copy recipes can reference all brand and product information using the same `brand` and `product` components available to ad recipes.

 ## Notification Automation

 Administrators can configure notification rules under `/admin/notifications`.